Portfolio Management Tool

 Strategic Impact:

-• This research also will inform research efforts into other tools in the portfolio management workflow
+• This research will inform research efforts into other tools in the portfolio management workflow, contributing to the creation of a more efficient portfolio management ecosystem

 Stakeholder Impact: